bzchun/opt11/README.md

 ## Description

-This is a description of the project
+This is a description of the project.

 <br>